lymestack/SimpleAuth4Net/documentation/the-database.md

 The AppRole table contains the list of Roles to be assigned to users.
 The name of the role would be used to help identify the access level of a user or lock down an endpoint.
 For example, to find out if the current user is in the "Admin" role, I could use this:
 `var isAdmin = User.Identity.IsInRole("Admin")`

-To secure a WebApi controller or endpoint, you can secure it using the following decorator:
+To secure a WebApi controller or endpoint, you can secure it using the following decorator (replacing "Admin" with any role or roles using a comma-separated string of role names as a substitute):
 `[Authorize(Roles = "Admin")]`

 ## AppUserRole Table